 As with most people who are travel addicted, we can’t resist planning more.
-We’ve already booked a trip to visit our friends and family in Australia in February, and to do a USA ski trip in March.
-We’ll also possibly be doing a visa renewal trip at some stage (though we’re not sure where or when that will be just yet).
+We’ve already booked a trip to visit our friends and family in Australia in February, and a rather expensive Montana ski trip in March.
+We’ll also possibly be doing a visa renewal trip at some stage.

 One thing that we’ll be doing differently next year is using points for travel.
 We haven’t been able to try travel hacking until now, as without a US credit history, we never qualified for any of the credit cards that would get us points.
 We managed to get our first travel credit card (the Chase Sapphire card) in October, which means in a few months we’ll have nice bundle of points to use!

 I’m looking forward to another year of exploring more of North America, and maybe some of Europe or South America as well.
 That is the primary reason that we moved to the opposite side of the globe, after all.

 Where did you travel to in 2016?
 And what are your travel plans for the coming year?
 Share them with us in the comments!